ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/ITC503-Heliox.md

 ### Setting He3Pot Temperature

-- If set temperature < macro for Maximum temperature to operate the heliox at
+- If set temperature < macro for Maximum temperature to operate the Heliox at
   - If set temperature > macro for maximum temperature to use He3 cooling
     - Change control channel to `He3PotHi` control channel
   - Else